mono/SkiaSharp/README.md

 There are several targets available:

+ - `Everything` - builds everything for the current platform
  - `externals` - builds all the native libraries
    - [win] `externals-windows` - builds the native libraries for Windows
    - [win] `externals-uwp` - builds the native libraries for Windows UWP
    - [mac] `externals-osx` - builds the native libraries for Mac OS X
    - [mac] `externals-ios` - builds the native libraries for iOS
+   - [mac] `externals-tvos` - builds the native libraries for tvOS
    - [mac] `externals-andoid` - builds the native libraries for Android
  - `libs` - builds all the managed libraries
    - [win] `libs-windows` - builds the managed libraries that can be built on Windows